TYPO3-svn-archive/nc_staticfilecache/Documentation/ChangeLog/Index.rst

 - Remove old ClearCacheProcessing variable and handling
 - Fix #66651 Missing %{TIME} in RewritCond for Cache-Control header
 - Move the LoginDeniedConfiguration Rule to a separate class
+- Move the PageCacheable Rule to a separate class

 2015-04-28 Klaus Bitto <klaus@netcreators.nl>